List of EastEnders characters introduced in 1996: Betty

 Betty, also known as Auntie Betty, is played by Vivienne Martin.
 She is Arthur Fowler's (Bill Treacher)'s aunt from Leigh-on-Sea.

-Betty is mentioned several times prior to her appearance; in 1986, Arthur, his wife Pauline (Wendy Richard) and daughter Michelle (Susan Tully) tell Pauline's mother, Lou Beale (Anna Wing), that they are visiting Betty, when in reality they are searching for their missing son Mark (David Scarboro) in Southend-on-Sea.
+Betty is mentioned frequently in the programme from its inception, and her home acts as a refuge for the Fowlers when they want to escape Walford.
+In 1986, Arthur, his wife Pauline (Wendy Richard) and daughter Michelle (Susan Tully) tell Pauline's mother, Lou Beale (Anna Wing), that they are visiting Betty, when in reality they are searching for their missing son Mark (David Scarboro) in Southend-on-Sea.
 Later in the year, Arthur considers begging Betty for money towards Michelle's wedding to Lofty Holloway (Tom Watt); he does, but instead of money she sends Michelle a note about "what to expect of married life".

 In 1988, an ailing Lou spends some time in Leigh-on-Sea with Betty, before returning home to die.
 Arthur and Pauline also recuperate at Betty's in late 1989, while Pauline recovered from both fibroids and being hit by Ricky Butcher's (Sid Owen) car.

 Betty appears in 1996 for Arthur's funeral, with her boyfriend Gerard.
 Betty is greeted by Pauline and Mark (now Todd Carty), while Gerard makes unintentionally rude and insensitive remarks about Arthur, disturbing many of those present.
 Betty clashes with Nellie Ellis (Elizabeth Kelly), continuing a long-standing feud dating back to World War II, when Betty had relationships with several men, including Nellie's boyfriend at the time.

 In 2004, Pauline names her dog after her.